modin-project/unidist/docs/installation.rst

   pip install unidist # Install unidist with dependencies for Python Multiprocessing and Python Sequential backends

-unidist can also be used with Dask, MPI or Ray execution backend.
+unidist can also be used with MPI, Dask or Ray execution backend.
-If you don't have Dask_, MPI_ or Ray_ installed, you will need to install unidist with one of the targets:
+If you don't have MPI_, Dask_ or Ray_ installed, you will need to install unidist with one of the targets:

 .. code-block:: bash

-  pip install unidist[all] # Install unidist with dependencies for all the backends pip install unidist[dask] # Install unidist with dependencies for Dask backend pip install unidist[mpi] # Install unidist with dependencies for MPI backend pip install unidist[ray] # Install unidist with dependencies for Ray backend
+  pip install unidist[all] # Install unidist with dependencies for all the backends pip install unidist[mpi] # Install unidist with dependencies for MPI backend pip install unidist[dask] # Install unidist with dependencies for Dask backend pip install unidist[ray] # Install unidist with dependencies for Ray backend

 unidist automatically detects which execution backends are installed and uses that for